meteor/galaxy-docs/source/index.md

 description: The guide for deploying, scaling, and managing Meteor apps on Galaxy
 ---

-This is the official documentation for Galaxy.
+This is the official documentation for Galaxy (Meteor hosting).

 <h3 id="what-is">What is Galaxy?</h3>

-Galaxy is the simplest way to deploy, scale, and manage your Meteor apps.
+Run your apps with confidence.
+Galaxy is easy to start, excellent to grow your app and full-featured to support your needs.

 - **One command deploy**: Deploy your Meteor app in one command

-- **Seamless scalability**: Customize the size and number of containers to meet your apps unique resource requirements
+- **Auto-scaling**: Customize the size and number of containers to meet your apps requirements and triggers to scale automatically

 - **Simple management**: Use a unified interface to manage, understand usage characteristics, and adjust settings for all your Meteor apps

+- **Notifications**: Receive in your Slack or Email what is happening in real-time

-- **Integrated Meteor APM**: Use Meteor APM to optimize the performance of your production application.
+- **Integrated Meteor APM**: Use Meteor APM to optimize the performance of your production application

+- **Meteor expert support**: Have answers to all your questions

 <h3 id="quickstart">Get Started</h3>